The Transformative Influence of LLMs on Software Development & Developer Productivity: Abstract

 \section{Abstract}

 The increasing adoption and commercialization of generalized \llms{} (\llmsabr{}) have profoundly impacted various aspects of our daily lives.
 Initially embraced by the computer science community, the versatility of \llmsabr{} has found its way into diverse domains.
-In particular, the software engineering realm has witnessed the most transformative changes.
+In particular, the software engineering realm has seen the most transformative changes.
 With \llmsabr{} increasingly serving as \ai{} Pair Programming Assistants spurred the development of specialized models aimed at aiding software engineers.
-Although this new paradigm offers numerous advantages, it also presents critical challenges and open problems.
+Although this new paradigm offers numerous advantages, it presents critical challenges and open problems.

 To identify the potential and prevailing obstacles, we systematically reviewed contemporary scholarly publications, emphasizing the perspectives of software developers and usability concerns.
 Preliminary findings underscore pressing concerns about data privacy, bias, and misinformation.
 Additionally, we identified several usability challenges, including prompt engineering, increased cognitive demands, and mistrust.
-Finally, we introduce 12 open problems that we have identified through our survey, covering these various domains.
+Finally, we introduce 12 open problems identified through our survey, covering these domains.